METAFILMS

 What is a metafilm?

 Put simply, a metafilm might be best understood as a mash-up of two or more moving images to produce a third, often taking the sound, but sometimes the imagery, from one work and splicing it with another not unlike canon-pairing.
-Christian Marclay’s The Clock (2010) would be the most infamous example of a metafilm, having been pieced together from hundreds of other films, although I would be inclined to refer to The Clock instead as an ontograph: a series, usually a list, of disconnected sounds and/or images held together by a mutual idea.
+Christian Marclay’s The Clock (2010) would be the most infamous example of a metafilm, having been pieced together from hundreds of other films, although I would be inclined to refer to The Clock instead as an ontograph: a series, usually a list, of disconnected sounds and/or images held together by a mutual idea: in Marclay’s case, time.

 How do metafilms differ from ontographs, then?